- Course Code:

 Scope and syllabus

-This course will introduce students to the Urdu writing system and to the rules of word-formation and lexical borrowing in Urdu.
-Students will be introduced to Urdu prose writing in a variety of styles.
+The course introduces students to the Urdu writing system and to the rules of word-formation and lexical borrowing in Urdu.

 Method of assessmentOne three-hour written examination taken in May/June (75%); continuous assessment based on in class tests, homework and classroom participation.
 (10%; 10%; 5%).

-- Gopi Chand Narang.
-Urdu: readings in Urdu literary prose (New Delhi: National Council for Promotion of Urdu Language, 2001).
+- Narang, Gopi Chand.
+2001.
+Urdu: Readings in Literary Urdu Prose.
+New Delhi, National Council for Promotion of Urdu Language